 Canon R5 vs Olympus E-M10 IV

 The Canon EOS R5 and the Olympus OM-D E-M10 Mark IV are two digital cameras that were officially introduced, respectively, in July 2020 and August 2020.
-Both the Canon R5 and the E-M10 IV are mirrorless interchangeable lens cameras that are based on a full frame (Canon R5) and a Four Thirds (E-M10 IV) sensor.
+Both the R5 and the E-M10 IV are mirrorless interchangeable lens cameras that are based on a full frame (R5) and a Four Thirds (E-M10 IV) sensor.
 The Canon has a resolution of 44.8 megapixels, whereas the Olympus provides 20.2 MP.